Cactus Doodles: Introduction and statement of results

 The problem of distinguishing doodles, unlike the problem of distinguishing knots, is easy.
 Call a doodle \emph{minimal} if none of its intersection points can be removed by an elementary move.
 It is easy to show that any doodle is equivalent to precisely one minimal doodle; in order to construct this minimal doodle, one simply removes all the intersection points that can be removed.

-The situation with cactus doodles turns out to be similar, although the minimal doodle is not necessarily unique in virtue of the fact that the moves of type $\Psi$ do not change the number of intersection points.
+The situation with cactus doodles turns out to be broadly similar, although the minimal doodle is not necessarily unique.
 Call a cactus doodle \emph{minimal} if any sequence of moves that reduces its number of intersection points must first increase its number of intersection points.

-\begin{thm} If two cactus doodles are minimal, they can be transformed into each other by elementary moves of type $\Psi$.
-In particular, all minimal doodles have the same number of intersection points. \end{thm}
+\begin{thm} If two equivalent cactus doodles with one component are minimal, they can be transformed into each other by elementary moves of type $\Psi$ and mirror reflections.
+In particular, all equivalent minimal doodles have the same number of intersection points. \end{thm}